mpt-bootcamp/monitor/docs/LAB2.md

 ![Add host 4](images/check_mk_add_host_4.png)
 ![Add host 5](images/check_mk_add_host_5.png)

-**Configuring notification**
+**Configuring Email notification**

 In order to receive alert notification, we need to associate a contact group to the host.

 1. Select WATO->Hosts, then click the host to open the configuration page.
 2. Check the *Permissions" section to add the "OnCall" contact group (highlight and click the ">" button or doubleclick on "OnCall")
+3. Click "Save and Finish"
-3. Click the "Change" and "Activate affected" buttons to apply the changes.
+4. Then the "Change" and "Activate affected" buttons to apply the changes.

 ![Add contact group 1](images/check_mk_add_contact_group_1.png)
 ![Add contact group 2](images/check_mk_add_contact_group_2.png)
 ![Add contact group 3](images/check_mk_add_contact_group_3.png)
 ![Add contact group 4](images/check_mk_add_contact_group_4.png)

-**Setting up Slack for notification**
+**Configuring Slack notification**

 1. Select WATO->Notification
 2. Click "New Rule" to add a new notification